t36campbell/gatsby-portfolio/src/pages/projects/project-3.md

 author: "Tyler Campbell"
 ---

-This is my third post in Gatsby
+This is my third project in Gatsby